 Provincial parks run by BC Parks had all been closed.
-As of May 14th, however, about half of the ones within two hours’ drive of Vancouver have reopened, at least for day-use.
+As of June 3rd, however, more than half of the ones within two hours’ drive of Vancouver have reopened, at least for day-use.
+Many are now open for camping as well.
 Most Lower Mainland municipal parks are open, although with things like swimming pools and children’s playgrounds still closed.
 In most (but not all) cases, tennis courts, skateboard parks, golf courses and basketball courts have reopened as of the middle of May.
 A few major parks within Metro Vancouver are still open, but with no access to parking for vehicles (e.g., Stanley Park).

 A number of major parks that are still open include those outlined below.
 Most smaller community parks throughout the Lower Mainland also remain open.

 (Note: This list is accurate to the best of our ability at the time of writing of this article.
 The status of individual venues may change at any time.)